-While we believe that our manufacturing efficiency and capabilities provide us with a competitive advantage among our competitors, it is likely that our competitors will seek to develop similar competing products in the near future.
-We intend to continue to expand research and development efforts to advance its technology even further, including improving the design, application and manufacturing of internal combustion engines.
-However, there can be no assurance that our initial competitive advantage will be retained and that one or more competitors will not develop products that are equal or superior in quality and are better priced than our products.
+It is likely that our competitors will seek to develop similar competing products in the near future.
+Some of our competitors may have more resources than we do, operate in greater scale, be more capitalized than we are, have access to cheaper raw materials than we do, or offer products at a more competitive price.
+There can be no assurance that our initial competitive advantage will be retained and that one or more competitors will not develop products that are equal or superior in quality and are better priced than our products.
+If we are unable to compete effectively, our results of operations and financial position may be materially and adversely affected.